malcolmgroves/FluentQuery/README.markdown

 Back Story
 ----------
 This issue of mixing Selection code and Action code has bugged me for awhile, but I've never really found a solution I'm happy with.
 I tried some [experiments](http://www.malcolmgroves.com/blog/?p=273) but was never satisfied that the cure was better than the disease.
 A series of functional languages sessions at the recent [Yow Conference](http://yowconference.com.au/) in Australia was the light bulb moment that led me to this.
-John Kaster later pointed me at the .NET Enumerable Extension Methods, that let me resolve my clumsy naming.